Best Of16 min read

 Best Project Management Tools for Freelancers 2026: 8 Tools Tested & Compared

-Whether you're a freelance designer managing creative briefs, a developer tracking sprints across three clients, or a writer keeping tabs on pitches and deadlines, the right project management tool can be the difference between feeling in control and drowning in sticky notes.
+Whether you're a freelance designer managing creative briefs, a developer tracking sprints across three clients, or a writer keeping tabs on pitches and deadlines, the right project management tool can mean the difference between feeling in control and drowning in sticky notes.

 How We Evaluated These Project Management Tools